 The Land Rights Act establishes both the legislative basis for the protection of sacred sites and the powers of the Northern Territory Government to establish legislation and a body to administer that protection.
-Since Self-Government in 1978, the Legislative Assembly of the Northern Territory has enacted laws to protect sacred sites consistent with the powers vested by the Land Rights Act.
+Since Self-Government in 1978, the Legislative Assembly of the

+Northern Territory has enacted laws to protect sacred sites consistent with the powers vested by the Land Rights Act.
 The Sacred Sites Act is the most recent iteration of the legislative regime.
 While significant constraints were placed on the early operation of the Act, the legislation has stood the test of time to provide strong protection for the rights of Aboriginal Territorians in protecting their sacred sites.
 It is a regime that privileges the wishes of custodians of sacred sites about the protection of their cultural heritage.
 Through this, the importance of protecting Aboriginal sacred sites is recognised by the Northern Territory Government and the broader Territory community as an important element in the preservation of the Territory's cultural heritage for the benefit of all Territorians.
-Importantly, early controversies about sacred sites are destroyed or impacted in the course of development.
+Importantly, early controversies about sacred sites in the Northern Territory has highlighted that nobody benefits when Aboriginal sacred sites are destroyed or impacted in the course of development.
 Indeed, these disputes were important internationally in the later development of the principles of sustainable development, and associated principles of corporate social responsibility and social licence to operate, principles which remain relevant today.

 As companion legislation to the Land Rights Act, the Sacred Sites Act extends the rights of custodians of sacred sites to protect their sacred sites across all tenure in the Northern Territory.
 The Sacred Sites Act establishes the Aboriginal Areas Protection Authority (the Authority) as an independent statutory authority with powers to protect sacred sites, access sacred sites across all land, and to prosecute for offences against sacred sites.
 The Authority is governed by a 12 member Board.
 Ten members of the Board are custodians of sacred sites who are appointed by the Administrator of the Northern Territory upon the recommendations received by the Minister from the four Northern Territory Aboriginal Land Councils.
 These Board members are highly respected senior Aboriginal people who have regional knowledge of sacred sites and associated authority for decision making and ceremonial matters.
 They are drawn from a breadth of geographic regions across the Territory.
-Two members of the Board are nominated by the Northern Territory public servants [See Attachment 1 - Board members of the Aboriginal Areas Protection Authority].
+Two members of the Board are nominated by the Northern Territory Government and appointed by the Administrator, and are typically senior Northern Territory public servants [See Attachment 1 - Board members of the Aboriginal Areas Protection Authority].